-Many people assume you have to be a serious or professional cyclist to ride in Courage Classic, but anyone can participate!
-Angela Higgins debunks the most common myths about Courage Classic, because she wants you – yes, you! – to get out there, ride, raise money, and join in the fun and camaraderie.
+Many people assume you have to be a serious or professional cyclist to ride in Courage Classic, but anyone can participate.
+Below, Angela Higgins debunks the most common myths about Courage Classic, because she wants you – yes, you! – to get out there, ride, raise money, and join in the fun and camaraderie.

 Myth #1: You have to be in amazing shape with buns of steel and train like it’s your job.

-I literally hadn’t really biked since I was a kid.
+The first year I rode, I literally hadn’t really biked since I was a kid.
 I hadn’t even ridden around the block for years.
 But my fiancée, Matt, and I discovered how much we love cycling together.
 Now, we can be active doing something we enjoy.
 We often bike downtown, eat at a restaurant and then bike back.
 It has turned out to be a great family activity.
 My team, Summits for Samantha, also has lots of training rides scheduled.
 But I am my son’s main caregiver 24 hours a day, so it’s rare that I get to go on a team ride.
-Last year, I decided it’s really about fundraising and the camaraderie.
+I decided it’s really about fundraising and the camaraderie.
 I’m doing it for my son and for charity.
 I hope to improve every year, but just having a child with a diagnosis like my son’s puts everything in perspective.

 Myth #2: You have to ride at least 100 miles.
 Uphill.
 Both ways.

-The first day, we did the 40-mile ride, and then we did the 25-mile ride the next day.
+In 2016, the first day, we did the 40-mile ride, and then we did the 25-mile ride the next day.
 I figure that if I can’t make it all the way, there’s no shame in taking the sag wagon – I took it for about seven miles.
 The harder part for me, though, honestly, was the emotional piece.
 I underestimated how difficult it would be to ride for all of these kids, including in memory of the children we have lost to this disease and other conditions.

 Myth #3: You have to spend your life’s savings on a bike and equipment.